Who is eligible?

 How does the servicemember's spouse notify the employer that they are no longer eligible for the exemption?

-The servicemember's spouse must notify the employer that they are no longer eligible for the exemption by completing Wisconsin
+The servicemember's spouse must notify the employer that they are no longer eligible for the exemption by completing Parts I, III, and IV of Wisconsin

 Form WT-4,

-Wisconsin Withholding Exemption Certificate, and submit it to the employer so that the correct amount of Wisconsin income tax can be withheld from wages.
+Employee's Wisconsin Withholding Exemption Certificate/New Hire Reporting, and give it to the employer so that the correct amount of Wisconsin income tax can be withheld from the wages.

 Laws enacted and in effect after this date, new administrative rules, and court decisions may change the interpretations in this document.
 Guidance issued prior to this date, that is contrary to the information in this document is superseded by this document, according to sec.
 73.16(2)(a), Wis.
 Stats.